companydotcom/vastly/README.md

 ## Publishing Packages

-- In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version`.
-- Then commit your changes, and when the changes get merged into the `main` branch the packages will automatically be published on NPM with the "main" GitHub action.
+- In order to publish public packages to NPM run `pnpm changeset` then commit your changes, that's it.
+When your branch is merged into `main` it will be automatically published to NPM.

 ## Useful Links